Tiger Cloud: Performance, Scale, Enterprise

 For a detailed analysis of how to optimize your chunk sizes, see the blog post on chunk time intervals.
 To learn how to view and set your chunk time intervals, see how to Optimize hypertable chunk intervals.

 By default, indexes are automatically created when you create a hypertable.
+The default index is on time, descending.
+You can prevent index creation by setting the create_default_indexes option to false.

 Hypertables have some restrictions on unique constraints and indexes.
 If you want a unique index on a hypertable, it must include all the partitioning columns for the table.
 To learn more, see Enforce constraints with unique indexes on hypertables.